-• Renewing Your CDL in Kansas
+Renewing Your CDL in Kansas

 When to Renew

-Commercial driver licenses are good for four years and must be renewed in person at any license exam station in Kansas.
+Commercial driver licenses are good for 4 years and must be renewed in person at any license exam station in Kansas.
 Please keep in mind that all exam stations are closed on Mondays, and those located in less populated regions may have reduced hours.
 Call in advance to confirm days and time.

 Renewal Notice

-About 30 days before your CDL expires, you should receive a notice from the Kansas DMV, letting you know that your license renewal is due.
+Before your CDL expires, you should receive a notice from the Kansas DMV, letting you know that your license renewal is due.

 Renewal Exams